When procuring a penetration test, it’s important to have complete confidence in the provider you choose to perform the assessment.

 3. Supports regulatory compliance

-A CREST pen test supports information security requirements such as the GDPR, the ISO 27001 standard and the Payment Card Industry Data Security Standard (PCI DSS).
+A CREST pen test supports information security requirements such as the GDPR, ISO 27001, the Network and Information Systems Directive & Regulations (NIS Regulations) and the Payment Card Industry Data Security Standard (PCI DSS).
 A pen test may be specified directly by a particular regulation or indirectly by the need to assess and evaluate the effectiveness of technical and organisational controls.
 Learn more about the requirements for penetration testing in our compliance guide.

 4. Globally recognised accreditation